bowtie-co/houndstooth-marketing-site/content/_features/1-feature.md

 ---
 title:  "Seamlessly syncs with your GitHub Repositories"
 subtitle:
-description_text: "Houndstooth uses the GitHub API to connect directly to your project so content editors don't need to work locally."
+description_text: "Houndstooth uses the GitHub API to connect directly to your project so content editors can commit changes without a local editor."
 icon:
   img_path:
-  fa: 'fa-edit'
+  fa: 'fa-laptop'
   icon_color: '#D0021B'

 ---